Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 Related Products: SwitchBot Battery Circulator Fan

-please contact us via SwitchBot App -> Profile -> Support ->Feedback.
 Once our after-sales service team confirms the noise, we can arrange for a replacement.
-When contacting us, we would greatly appreciate it if you could provide the following information.
+When contacting us, we would greatly appreciate it if you could provide the following information:

 Order Information